What are developer contributions?

-Hertfordshire County Council is responsible for Section 106 obligations for roads, schools, libraries, transport and open spaces.
+Hertfordshire County Council is responsible for Section 106 obligations for roads, schools, libraries, and transport.

 To ensure developer contributions are dealt with in the most effective and efficient way, officers report to a scrutiny panel comprising of democratically elected members.
 This is normally done every year towards the end of the financial year.